Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

    |                               | (real part)          | 0 = legal point size, 1 = illegal point size                                    |
    +-------------------------------+----------------------+---------------------------------------------------------------------------------+

-The locations are set to suit TT_DATA type.
-That is, for TT_DATA=cint16, direction is described in the first cint16 (real part) of the 256 bit header and point size is described in the real part of the second cint16 value.
+The locations are set to suit ``TT_DATA`` type.
+That is, for ``TT_DATA=cint16``, direction is described in the first cint16 (real part) of the 256 bit header and point size is described in the real part of the second cint16 value.
-Similarly, for TT_DATA=cint32, the real part of the first cint32 value in the header holds the direction field and the real part of the second cint32 value holds the Point size (radix2) field.
+Similarly, for ``TT_DATA=cint32``, the real part of the first cint32 value in the header holds the direction field and the real part of the second cint32 value holds the Point size (radix2) field.

-Note that for TT_DATA=cfloat, the values in the header are expected as cfloat and are value-cast (not reinterpret-cast) to integers internally.
+Note that for ``TT_DATA=cfloat``, the values in the header are expected as cfloat and are value-cast (not reinterpret-cast) to integers internally.
 The output window also has a header.
 This is copied from the input header except for the status field, which is inserted.
 The status field is ignored on input.
 If an illegal point size is entered, the output header will have this field set to a non-zero value and the remainder of the output window is undefined.

 Super Sample Rate Operation
 ---------------------------

 While the term Super Sample Rate strictly means the processing of more than one sample per clock cycle, in the AIE context it is taken to mean an implementation using parallel kernels to improve performance at the expense of additional resource use.
-In the FFT, SSR operation is controlled by the template parameter TP_PARALLEL_POWER.
+In the FFT, SSR operation is controlled by the template parameter ``TP_PARALLEL_POWER``.
 This parameter is intended to improve performance and also allow support of point sizes beyond the limitations of a single tile.
-Diagram :ref:`FIGURE_FFT_CONSTRAINTS` shows an example graph with TP_PARALLEL_POWER set to 2.
-This results in 4 subframe processors in parallel each performing an FFT of N/2^TP_PARALLEL_POWER point size.
-These subframe outputs are then combined by TP_PARALLEL_POWER stages of radix2  to create the final result.
-The order of samples is described in the note for TP_API above.
+Diagram :ref:`FIGURE_FFT_CONSTRAINTS` shows an example graph with ``TP_PARALLEL_POWER`` set to 2.
+This results in 4 subframe processors in parallel each performing an FFT of ``N/2^TP_PARALLEL_POWER`` point size.
+These subframe outputs are then combined by ``TP_PARALLEL_POWER`` stages of radix2  to create the final result.
+The order of samples is described in the note for ``TP_API`` above.

-The parameter TP_PARALLEL_POWER allows a trade of performance for resource use in the form of tiles used.
-The following table shows the tile utilization versus TP_PARALLEL_POWER assuming that all widgets co-habit with FFT processing kernels.
+The parameter ``TP_PARALLEL_POWER`` allows a trade of performance for resource use in the form of tiles used.
+The following table shows the tile utilization versus ``TP_PARALLEL_POWER`` assuming that all widgets co-habit with FFT processing kernels.